Skip to main content

 8. Monitor the Link Noise again to see which device causes a growth in the noise counter.

-9. Once the device(s) located, verify the wiring or use a test wire to verify if it's the device or wiring causing the noise.
+9. Once the device(s) are located, verify the wiring or use a test wire to verify if it's the device or wiring causing the noise.

 10. If a replacement is needed under warranty, ensure you generate a Support File from the system before contacting us; we'll be able to verify the device via serial number and see the troubleshooting done to approve the replacement.